cowwoc/pouch/README.md

   * No bytecode generation
   * No proxies
   * No annotations
-* Easy to maintain (the full dependency graph is validated at compile-time)
+* Easy to debug (dependency graph is verified at compile-time)
 * Dependency-free

 To get started, add this Maven dependency: